Mt Democrat (14,148′) , Mt Cameron (14,238′), Mt Lincoln (14,148′), and Mt Bross (14,172), Mosquito Range

-DeCaliBron” (Mt Democrat, Mt Cameron, Mt Lincoln, Mt Bross) provides an opportunity to do four 14ers in one day.
+DeCaliBron” (Mt Democrat, Mt Cameron, Mt Lincoln, Mt Bross) provides an opportunity to summit four 14,000′ peaks in one day.
 The linkup involves a fairly steep hike up Mt.
 Democrat, followed by a prolonged walk along several ridges.
 The technical difficulty on this climb never exceeds class 2, but the amount of time above 13,000 feet is substantial, as is your exposure to weather.

 From the Kite Lake trailhead, cross the creek and head north from the lake.
 Ascend Mt Democrat first, taking switchbacks to the saddle between Democrat and Cameron.
 Turn left (west) and scramble to the summit of Mt.
 Democrat.
 After enjoying Democrat’s summit, descend back to the saddle.
 Hike east to the summit of Mt.
 Cameron, which is not ranked but is usually included as one of the six unranked summits to be included in the 59 list.